jxxcarlson/elm-graph/README.md

-# SimpleChart
+# Graph

-SimpleChart is a bare-bones package for rendering line and bar charts.
+Graph is a bare-bones package for rendering data as line and bar charts.

 ![(Demo image in GitHub Repo)](demo.png)